gthvn1/crashtos/Readme.md

 - [ ] Use graphics instead of BIOS interrupt
 - [ ] Setup GDT
 - [ ] Setup IVT
-- [ ] jump to a higher level language like C, Zig, Rust, ...
+- [ ] jump to a higher level language in C, Zig, Rust, ...
+It will be the kernel